Slide in pharma stocks keeps Europe below record highs after volatile week

 The European Central Bank has reiterated that it was too soon to taper monetary policy in Europe, while on Thursday, the Bank of England struck a dovish tone to policy even as it acknowledged inflation would surpass its 2% target.

-London's FTSE 100 (.FTSE) was among the rare gainers in Europe on Friday.
+London’s FTSE 100 was among the rare gainers in Europe on Friday. [.L]

-The European banking index (.SX7P) rose 0.1% and was set to end the week with gains of about 1.7% as investors returned to economically sensitive sectors.
-Other so-called value stocks including miners (.SXPP) and energy (.SXEP) were also among the top gainers on the week.
+The European banking index rose 0.1% and was set to end the week with gains of about 1.7% as investors returned to economically sensitive sectors.
+Other so-called value stocks including miners and energy were also among the top gainers on the week.

-Construction-related stocks (.SXOP) added 0.6% following a jump in the U.S. infrastructure sector as U.S. President Joe Biden embraced a bipartisan Senate infrastructure deal. read more
+Construction-related stocks added 0.6% following a jump in the U.S. infrastructure sector as U.S. President Joe Biden embraced a bipartisan Senate infrastructure deal.

 Our Standards: The Thomson Reuters Trust Principles.